Emmotes/ic_spoilers/docs/tasslehoff.md

 > You may only use Champions that have positional formation abilities.
 > Only Tasslehoff and Champions not next to him can deal damage.
 > 1-2 Baaz Draconians spawn with each wave.
 They don't drop gold nor count towards quest progress.
 > In each boss area, a Sivak Draconian boss spawns as part of the first wave.
-(Monster ID 2335) It must also be defeated to progress.
+It must also be defeated to progress.
 > <b>Getting to Know Tasslehoff:</b> Tasslehoff's Diversion ability turns off positional formation buffs affecting his slot and neighboring slots, but his buff increases in power each time that happens.
 Place your damage dealer away from Tasslehoff to get the most of this!
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">